Anger Management and Alcohol Addiction

-When someone battles alcoholism, they are also less likely to consistently take care of regular obligations, which can impact interpersonal relationships and their home environment.
+When someone battles AUD, they are also less likely to consistently take care of regular obligations, which can impact interpersonal relationships and their home environment.
 These issues can then lead to more anger and further difficulty controlling emotions and outbursts.

 Getting Help for Co-Occurring Disorders

 The connections between co-occurring mental health disorders and addiction can be complex; therefore, the disorders are optimally treated through a specialized and integrated treatment program that manages each disorder at the same time with the help of multiple providers working together.
 Anger management issues may be rooted in a specific mental health disorder in some cases.
 Regardless, treatment for emotional regulation is an important aspect of a specialized addiction care model, and someone prone to aggression, violence, or angry outbursts can benefit from an integrated program that focuses on controlling impulses and maintaining emotional balance.